+- Amount received from Central Government, State Government, Local Authority, Statutory Authority - Amount received from any other source whose repayment is guaranteed by the Central Government or a State Government.

-- Central Government, State Government, Local Authority, Statutory Authority - Foreign government, foreign or international banks, multilateral financial institutions, foreign export credit agencies, foreign collaborators, foreign bodies corporate and foreign citizens, foreign authorities or persons resident outside India subject to the provisions of Foreign Exchange Management Act - Loan or facility from banking Company, SBI, etc. notified by CG as per RBI Act - Loan or financial assistance from Public Financial Institutions, Regional Financial Institutions, Insurance Companies or Scheduled Banks - Loans against Commercial Papers, etc. - Any other Company, subject to section 185 (as discussed in this document). - Directors, out of his own funds. - Bonds / debenture secured by first charge on any assets (excluding intangible assets) or convertible into shares within 5 years (10 years w.e.f.
+- Amount received from foreign government, foreign or international banks, multilateral financial institutions, foreign export credit agencies, foreign collaborators, foreign bodies corporate and foreign citizens, foreign authorities or persons resident outside India subject to the provisions of Foreign Exchange Management Act (FEMA). - Amount received as a loan or facility from banking Company, SBI, Co-operative Banks, etc notified by Central Government as per RBI Act - Amount received as loan or financial assistance from Public Financial Institutions, Regional Financial Institutions, Insurance Companies or Scheduled Banks - Amount received against Commercial Papers, etc. - Amount received by a Company from any other company [which is normally termed as Inter Corporate Deposits (ICD)] subject to section 185 as discussed in this document. - Amount received pursuant to an offer towards subscription to any securities, including share application money or advance, pending allotment - Exception: If the securities not allotted within 60 days from the date of receipt of the application money or advance and such amount is not refunded to the subscribers within 15 days from the date of completion of 60 days, such amount shall be treated as a deposit. - Further any share application money is pending allotment prior to 1st April 2014 is also pending as on 31st March 2015, then it was to be refunded by 1st June 2015. - Amount received from its director out of his own funds - Amount received from its relatives of director out of his own funds by a private company (w.e.f.
+15th September 2015) - Bonds / debenture secured by first charge on any assets (excluding intangible assets) or convertible into shares within 5 years (10 years w.e.f.
 29th June 2016) - Listed unsecured non-convertible debentures (w.e.f.
-29th June 2016) - Interest free security deposit from employee not exceeding his annual salary - Interest free amount received and held in Trust
+29th June 2016) - Non-interest bearing amount received and held in Trust - Business advances (amount received in the course of, or for the purposes of, the business of the company): - a.
+For supply of goods or provision of services provided that such advance is appropriated against supply of goods or provision of services within a period of 365 days.
+However, if the advance is subject matter of any legal proceedings before any court of law the limit of 365 days would not be applicable.